Fredaekaraefod/DA-Exercise_Analysis/README.md

 # DA-Exercise_Analysis
-DA project on the exercise analysis of my steps taken during runnign and walking whuch contains the cleaned Data and Dashboards
+DA project on the exercise analysis of my steps taken during running and walking which contains the cleaned Data and Dashboards